The College of New Jersey Logo

 Victoria (Tori) Bearden works as a Research & Project Specialist with the Sustainable Jersey energy team.
 Tori graduated with honors from Ursinus College in 2022 with a B.S. in Environmental Studies, with minors in both biology and food studies.
 While attending school, Tori led outreach efforts and management of Ursinus’ Food Forest, planted in 2018 and managed by students to teach the importance of sustainable land management.
 Her passion for this work led to the development of her honors research project focusing on food insecurity and street trees.
 Outside of academics, Tori was a member of the women’s track and field program and on the executive board of Ursinus’ Students Today, Alumni Tomorrow.
 At Sustainable Jersey, Tori assists municipalities with completing certification and actions while providing useful data materials.
 She can be reached at 609-771-2549, or by email at beardenv@tcnj.edu.

-JoAnna Contarino, Program Assistant
+JoAnna Contarino, Program Coordinator

 JoAnna supports the Sustainable Jersey for Schools certification program.
 Her responsibilities include answering questions about the program, reviewing certification applications, updating website content, and conducting outreach to schools.
 JoAnna has a B.A. in Environmental & Sustainability Studies from Rowan University.
 In her time as a student she was involved in environmental advocacy on campus, in her community, and at a state-wide level in New Jersey.
 Most notably she led the NJ Student Sustainability Coalition for two years.
 In this role she connected students across the state to share resources, build skills, and ultimately create student power to work on sustainability initiatives that benefit us all.
 She is currently the Alumni Advisor of this group as well as the Secretary of her hometown Environmental Commission.
 She can be reached at 609-771-3427, or by email at contarij@tcnj.edu.